JD037/holbertonschool-AirBnB_clone/README.md

 ## Command Interpreter
 The command interpreter is a shell-like command-line interface where you can manipulate and manage your AirBnB objects.

-Advantages of JSON:
-It stores all the data in an array so that data transfer makes easier.
-Its syntax is very small, easy, and light-weighted that’s the reason it executes and responds in a faster way.
-It has a wide range for browser support compatibility with the operating systems.
-On the server-side parsing is the most important part that developers want.

 ### How to start it
 To start the command interpreter, navigate to the root directory of the repository and run: